 There are a number of reasons why VoIP ultimately works out to be more cost-effective than traditional telecom solutions.

 First, the main reason VoIP is kinder on the budget is that it takes advantage of a connection that most modern businesses already utilize.
 VoIP operates over the same connection as your internet service, meaning no new lines have to be installed, which keeps initial overhead to a minimum.

-Second, another reason that VoIP allows small businesses to keep expenditure low is due to the internet calling capabilities.
+Second, another reason that VoIP allows small businesses to keep expenditure low is due to internet calling capabilities.
 Because calls are made over the internet, it doesn’t matter how long distance these calls are.
 Farewell to long-distance calling fees.

 Third, VoIP aids collaboration, meaning small businesses can operate from any location and save on travel costs.

 Last, VoIP services can easily be scaled—excellent for a young startup with an ambitious growth strategy in place.

 Another huge benefit of VoIP for small businesses is the countless features that are available.
 Find-me/follow-me call forwarding is a huge advantage to remote workers or those who work on the move, enabling connections even when they don’t stay in one physical location.

 Other features that are now available to small businesses, which historically would have been too costly or too labor-intensive to implement, include advanced conferencing functionality and auto attendant.
 These can help improve conference call functionality and provide the perception of a much larger organization.
 Allowing small businesses to appear larger than or as established as competitors is a huge advantage of VoIP.

 These are just quick snapshots of the beneficial features VoIP offers.
 Many VoIP providers differ in the core features and services they offer so careful consideration is a must for any small business.